mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 {{"demo": "DevTools.js"}}

 :::warning
-⚠️ Note that these class names can't be used as CSS selectors because they are unstable.
+These class names can't be used as CSS selectors because they are unstable.
 :::

 ### Overriding styles with class names